 Mobile web design explained

 When a new client approaches us regarding web design it’s often common for them to not consider mobile web design.
 Usually the focus has been solely on getting a new website launched as soon as possible.
 However recently we have noticed many new clients realising the importance of a mobile friendly website.
+If you have hired website designers jacksonville fl, or anywhere for that matter, remember to discuss plans for making the website useable on mobiles too.

 With over 60% of web users now accessing websites through their smartphones or tablets we have definitely seen a shift in attitude towards mobile web design.
 So, if you’re beginning to design a new website for your business, making it mobile-friendly is something you should carefully consider.
 For those of you who aren’t sure what mobile web design is we’ll explain it very simply.